 Common mistakes

-- Treating a timeline as a list of dates rather than causal links — reviewers and exams reward causation.
+- Treating a timeline as a list of dates rather than causal links — exams and reviewers reward the “why”.

-- Letting AI invent dates; always cross-check with one reliable reference (textbook, encyclopedia, archive).
+- Letting AI invent dates; always cross-check against one reliable reference (textbook, encyclopedia, archive).

-- Picking a date range too narrow — the causes of {event} usually start a generation earlier.
+- Picking a date range too narrow — the causes of an event usually start a generation earlier (template 3 fixes this).

-- Ignoring simultaneous events elsewhere — global history is rarely monolingual.
+- Ignoring simultaneous events elsewhere — global history is rarely a single thread (template 2).

-- Citing only secondary sources when primary sources are accessible (speeches, treaties, letters).
+- Citing only secondary sources when primary sources (speeches, treaties, letters) are accessible.

 - Mixing era conventions without noting them — “the Renaissance” means different years to different historians.

-- Forgetting historiography — knowing how interpretations changed is half the answer in college exams.
+- Forgetting historiography — knowing how interpretations changed is half the answer in a college exam.

 How to push results further

-- Anchor every event to one verifiable source you can cite.
+- Anchor every event to one verifiable source you can cite, and keep web grounding on while you draft.

 - Use one decade per row for long arcs; one event per row for short windows.